-When deciding on a strategy to manage cybersecurity risk, it may be beneficial for the third-party risk management and information security teams to work together.
-Here are six tips for managing vendor cyber risk:
+Managing your third-party cybersecurity risks isn’t a small feat.
+First, when deciding on a strategy to manage cybersecurity, it may be beneficial for third-party risk management and information security teams to work together.

-- Establish a list of your vendors which have access to your information or systems.
-It’s impossible to manage what you don’t know, so maintaining an up-to-date list of vendors is the first step.
+- Establish a list of your vendors that have access to your information or systems.
+It’s impossible to manage the unknown, so maintaining an updated list of all your vendors is a critical first step.

 - Remember, cyber risk isn’t one-size-fits-all.
 Categorize your vendors according to sensitivity of the information and systems they have access to.

 - Establish levels of review and frequency of monitoring based on the amount and type of vendor risk.
-Consider the vendor’s access to your information or systems, and the sensitivity of that information, which should determine the depth and occurrence of reviews.
+Take into consideration factors such as the vendor’s access to your information or systems and the sensitivity of that information to determine the depth and occurrence of reviews.

-- Maintain ongoing monitoring to ensure you stay on top of evolving cyber risks.
-The threats and methods of attackers tend to change to overcome new defenses, so ongoing reviews are important to verify your vendors are prepared for emerging threats.
+- Perform ongoing monitoring activities to ensure you stay on top of evolving cyber risks.
+Malicious actors continue to update their threats and methods to overcome new defenses, so ongoing reviews are essential to determine whether your vendors are prepared for emerging threats.

-- Establish a list of fourth parties, also known as your vendor’s vendors, that process or have access to your data or systems.
+- Establish a list of your vendor’s vendors, known as fourth parties/subcontractors, that process or have access to your data or systems.

 Here are 3 reasons why: